 Some of Our Most Popular Adhesives for Aircraft Interior Applications

-Two part epoxy system that passes the vertical burn test portion of the FAR standard 14 CFR 25.853(a) for flame retardancy.
+Two part epoxy passes vertical burn test portion of FAR standard 14 CFR 25.853(a) for flame retardancy.
 Passes Boeing standard BSS 7238, Revision C for low smoke and BSS 7239, Revision A for toxicity.
-Bonds well to a variety of substrates including metals, composites, glass, ceramic and many plastics.
+Bonds well to variety of substrates.
 One to one mix ratio by weight.
 Moderate viscosity.
-Service operating temperature range from -60°F to +250°F. Excellent electrical insulator.
+Serviceable from -60°F to +250°F. Excellent electrical insulator.
 Non-halogenated system.

 Toughened epoxy system complies with FAR standard 14CFR 25.853(a) for flame retardancy.
 Bonding, sealing, coating, potting compound.
 Passes horizontal burn test specification.
 Withstands mechanical shock and vibration.
 Thermal cycling resistant.
 Non-halogenated type system.
 Bonds well to dissimilar substrates.
 Serviceable from -60°F to +250°F. Impressive electircal insulator.